 The typical operation for a device would be to transmit a Broadcast Switching ANQP-element request to another device, with appropriate sub-fields set for the required action, and then the other device would respond with a Broadcast Switching ANQP-element response containing the required information, including error codes.

+9.4.5.1 General (Straw Poll #12)

+Add the following three new entries at the base of Table 9-330, before the Vendor Specific entry.

+Table 9-330— ANQP-element definitions